 In my opinion, meatballs are one of those foods that everyone tinkers with to get just right.
 I’ve seen many different variations playing around with the types of meat, the binder, and the cooking method.
 This recipe is what works for me, especially for these spicy meatball subs.

 Start by making the marinara sauce.
 I prefer to use San Marzano canned tomatoes but you can also use canned tomato sauce as well.
 If you’re using San Marzano canned tomatoes, make sure to mash the tomatoes as they cook to make a smooth sauce.
 If you’re feeling especially brave, you can always increase the red pepper flakes to make it extra spicy.

 Now time for the meatballs.
 I like to use a combination of ground pork and ground beef for the added flavor and fat of the pork.
-You can choose to use only ground beef or even make these into turkey meatballs.
+You can choose to use only ground beef or even make turkey meatballs.
 The buttermilk soaked bread adds moisture to the meat vs just adding breadcrumbs so take that extra step – it will be worth it!
 Add the remaining ingredients and form about 18 meatballs.

 People always used to ask, “how can you test the seasoning of burgers or meatballs?”
 The answer is simple.
 Simply pan-fry a small amount of the meat in a saute pan and taste away!

 I used to brown my meatballs before adding them to the sauce but recently have been adding them directly to the sauce.
 By cooking them on low heat, they won’t fall apart and will soak up all the goodness of the marinara sauce.
 Stir occasionally to make sure all sides of the meatballs get coated in the marinara.